zackees/isolated-environment/README.md

 This is a package isolation library designed specifically for AI developers to solve the problems of AI dependency conflicts introduced by the various `pytorch`/`tensorflow`/etc incompatibilities within and between AI apps.

-This library also makes it so that your app can be installed with `pip install <package>` instead of `pip install <package> --extra-index-url ...`, since this dependency is handled at the runtime of your app.

-Never make your users install your app with `--extra-index-url`.
-Handle as part of your app runtime instead.

-Complex dependencies that you would normally put as part of your `requirements.txt` file, are instead moved to the runtime.
-This greatly speeds up install of the app, though you pay the cost on first use.
-You can also use runtime configuration to determine what dependencies you want to install.
+It also works for any other complex dependency chain.
+I made this library because `conda` has significant problems and messes up the system on Windows with its own version of git-bash, standard `pip` doesn't support implicit `--extra-index-url` so pretty much all AI apps have non-standard install processes.
+This really sucks.
+This library fixes all of this so that complex AI apps can simply be installed with plain old `pip`.

+Instead of having your complex, version conflicting dependencies in your `requirements.txt` file, you'll move it to the runtime.

+This also allows your dependency chain to be installed lazily.
+For example, maybe your front end app has multiple backends (like `transcribe-anything`) and are dependent on whether `cuda` is installed on the system or not.
+With this library you can query the runtime and decide what you want to install.

 For example, if the computer supports cuda you may want to install `pytorch` with cuda support, a multi-gigabyte download.
 However if you are running the app on a CPU only machine you may opt for the tiny cpu only `pytorch`.

 The best example of using this library so far is `transcribe-anything`